giuscri/linkedList_java/README.md

 I started thinking if _I_ could design a linked list.

-Hence, this is a simple implementation of what I though _might_ be a linked list (not sure this is what the article refers to ...).
+Hence, this is a simple implementation of what I think _might_ be a linked list (not sure this is what the article refers to ...).